pragsmike/failter/USAGE.md

-# **User Guide: Conducting Experiments with Failter**
+# **User Guide: Optimizing Prompts with Failter**

-This guide explains how to use the **Failter** command-line tool to test, evaluate, and optimize your prompts.
+This guide explains how to use the **Failter** command-line tool to systematically test, evaluate, and optimize your prompts.
+It is written for developers and AI assistants who need to derive fitness scores for prompt evolution.

-## 1. Purpose
+## 1. Core Purpose

 Failter is an experimentation framework designed to help you answer questions like:

-*   "Which of my prompt variations performs best for this task?"
+*   "Which of my prompt variations performs best for this text transformation task?"
-*   "Which LLM model is the most effective and efficient for my prompt?"
+*   "Which LLM model is the most cost-effective and performant for my specific use case?"
-*   "How consistent is a model's performance across different input documents?"
+*   "How consistently does my prompt perform across a wide range of input documents?"
+*   "How close is my prompt's output to a 'perfect,' human-verified example?"

-It automates the tedious process of running numerous tests, evaluating the results, and summarizing them so you can focus on making data-driven decisions to improve your prompts.
+It automates the tedious process of running numerous trials, evaluating the results, and summarizing them so you can focus on making data-driven decisions to improve your prompts.

 ## 2. The Experiment Workflow

-The Failter workflow consists of three main steps, each corresponding to a command you will run:
+The Failter workflow is a three-step pipeline executed from the command line:

 1.  **`experiment`**: You provide a set of inputs, prompt templates, and models.
 Failter runs every possible combination and generates the filtered output files.
-2.  **`evaluate`**: Failter uses a powerful "judge" LLM (like GPT-4o) to automatically review and grade the quality of each output file from the previous step.
+2.  **`evaluate`**: Failter uses a powerful "judge" LLM (e.g., GPT-4o) to automatically review and grade the quality of each output file from the previous step.
-3.  **`report`**: Failter gathers all the metadata, performance metrics, and evaluation grades into a comprehensive summary report, delivered as both a markdown table and a CSV file.
+3.  **`report`**: Failter gathers all metadata, performance metrics, and evaluation grades into a comprehensive summary report, delivered as both a markdown table and a CSV file.

 ## 3. Setting Up Your Experiment